 You’ve been in the UK for at least three months - 12 months if you’re self-employed or have any credit issues.

-If you don’t tick these boxes, it’s a good idea to get advice from a specialist mortgage broker who can explain your options and help you find the best deal.
+If you don’t tick these boxes, it’s a good idea to get advice from a specialist mortgage broker who can explain your options and find the right deal for you.

 If you’ve lived in the UK for at least three years, have a permanent job and a UK bank account, the mortgage application process will be the same as if you were a UK citizen.
 You’ll need to pass all the usual checks like the credit check and affordability test.